Custom Datasets, Aug#

 For more info, see Pytorch’s tutorial on map-style Datasets.

-Any Pytorch Dataset will do, with one caveat: the __getitem__
+Any Pytorch Dataset will do, with one caveat: the __getitem__ should output either an (obs, label) pair OR a dictionary of “datums” e.g. {'obs': obs, 'label': label}.

 Classification

-Since the default task is task=classify
+Since the default task is task=classify, the above script will learn

-to classify MyDataset
+to classify MyDataset.

 If you define your own classify Dataset, include a .classes